ramdevmurali/BBC/README.md

 ```

 **Analysis of the 98% Score:**
 This high result is interpreted not as simple success, but as evidence of **hyper-specialization**.
 The model has mastered the specific linguistic patterns of the *2005 BBC News corpus*.
-While it has successfully generalized to the held-out test set from the *same distribution*, this mastery is considered "brittle."
+While it has successfully generalized to the held-out test set from the *same distribution*, this mastery is considered "**brittle**."

 **A Note on Performance Variance:**
 The model consistently achieves very high performance, with accuracy scores typically landing in the 98-100% range across different training runs.
-The slight variation in metrics (from ~100% in one run to 98% in another) is an expected and normal outcome, attributable to the stochastic nature of neural network training—specifically factors like random weight initialization of the classification head and the use of dropout.
-For a robust production system, one would typically train the model across several different random seeds and average the performance metrics to get a more stable estimate of its true generalization capability.
+The slight variation in metrics is an expected outcome, attributable to the **stochastic nature** of neural network training—specifically factors like **random weight initialization** of the classification head and the use of **dropout**.
+For a robust production system, one would typically train the model across several different random seeds to get a more stable estimate of its true generalization capability.

 ![Final Confusion Matrix](outputs/confusion_matrix_fine_tuning.png)

-*Note: The confusion matrix shown above is generated by the Colab notebook for the fine-tuned DistilBERT model (`outputs/confusion_matrix_fine_tuning.png`).
-If you run the local evaluation script, your confusion matrix will be saved as `outputs/confusion_matrix.png` and will reflect the results of the zero-shot (baseline) model.*
+*Note: The confusion matrix shown above is generated by the Colab notebook for the **fine-tuned `DistilBERT` model**.
+If you run the local `src/evaluate.py` script, the confusion matrix generated in `outputs/` will reflect the results of the **zero-shot (baseline) model** on the main categories.*

----

 ## 7. Production Readiness & Next Steps

 Based on this analysis, the fine-tuned model, despite its score, is not immediately production-ready for deployment in dynamic real-world environments.
 The critical next steps would be: